 Thousands of children in Leeds have benefited from Leeds Rhinos Foundation’s flagship Rugby League Development Plan, which Mears have been proud supporters of since it was introduced in 2013.
 In that time participation in Rugby League at the grassroots level has grown across the city and is at an all-time high.
 Community coaches have also been able to access the charity’s coach education sessions which are supported by the Leeds Rhinos coaching staff.

-This year Mears will expand their support of women’s sport with the sponsorship of the newly formed Leeds Rhinos Netball team who are set to enter the Vitality Netball Superleague for the first time in 2021.
+In 2021 Mears expanded their support of women’s sport with the sponsorship of the newly formed Leeds, Rhinos Netball team who are set to enter the Vitality Netball Super League for the first time.

 The Leeds Rhinos Foundation makes a positive impact through their relationships and engagement with people in the local community - delivering health initiatives that address issues such as obesity and social isolation and education projects that help young people not in training or employment develop important life skills to improve their chances of finding work.
 The charity has also led the way in social initiatives such as their ‘Back Onside’ project which sees staff working in local prisons to tackle the issue of reoffending.